feimosi/baguetteBox.js/README.md

     <img src="img/thumbs/2-1.jpg">
 </a>
 ```
 If you have 1366x768 resolution baguetteBox.js will choose `"img/medium/2-1.jpg"`.
 If, however, it's 1440x900 it'll choose `"img/big/2-1.jpg"`.
-Keep `href` attribute as a fallback (link to a bigger image eg. Full HD).
+Keep `href` attribute as a fallback (link to a bigger image e.g. of HD size) for older browsers.

 ## Customization